-The plant began operation on July 20, 1977, and is of the extended aeration type with aerobic digestion of sludge.
+The plant began operation on July 20, 1977, was upgraded in 2016, and is of the Integrated Fixed-film Activated Sludge (IFAS) type with aerobic digestion of biosolids.

 The original plant has a permitted capacity of .75 MGD (Million Gallons per Day), which was increased to 1.5 MGD in 2016.

 65,000 square feet of reed beds were also constructed to improve biosolids processing.
-The reed bed system utilizes aquatic plants to dewater the sludge and increases storage capacity.
+The reed bed system utilizes aquatic plants to dewater the biosolids and increases storage capacity.

 - 11 Regional pumping stations